-The CPS is published by eCA following approval by the MOEA, the competent authority of the Electronic Signatures Act.
-If the CPS must be revised together with the posted CPS revisions, the revised CPS is first submitted to the PMA for review and then forwarded to the MOEA for approval.
+This CPS is published by eCA following approval by the MOEA, the competent authority of the Electronic Signatures Act.
+This CPS must be revised in response to any revision of the ePKI CP, and the revised CPS is first submitted to the PMA for review and then forwarded to the MOEA for approval.

-After the CPS revisions take effect, the revised CPS content shall take precedence in the event of a discrepancy between the revised and original CPS content unless stipulated otherwise.
-If the revisions are made by attached documents, the attached documents shall take precedence in the event of a discrepancy between the attached documents and original CPS.
+After the revisions of this CPS take effect, if there is any inconsistency between the original CPS and the revised CPS, then the revised CPS takes precedence unless stipulated otherwise.
+If the revisions are made by attached documents, the attached documents shall take precedence if there is a discrepancy between the attached documents and original CPS.